deranalabs/namitix/README.md

     that the blob exists on the Walrus aggregator.

 - **What is partially implemented**
-  - On reconnect, the app queries Sui for all `namitix_ticket::Ticket` objects owned by the connected address and restores them into My Wallet.
+  - On reconnect, the app queries Sui for all `namitix_ticket::Ticket { id, event_id, owner, blob_id }` objects owned by
-  - `blobId` is currently only tracked in the frontend session; it is not yet written into the on-chain struct, so restored tickets do not show Walrus links (only tickets minted during this session do).
-This is explicitly planned as a follow-up change.
+    the connected address and restores them into My Wallet, decoding both the `event_id` and `blob_id` fields.
+  - Existing tickets minted **before** the Walrus integration upgrade may have an empty `blob_id` field; these tickets appear in the wallet but do not show a Walrus blob id in the UI.
+Newly minted tickets store `blobId` both on-chain and in the frontend.

 - **What is planned next (post-hackathon)**
-  - Persist Walrus `blobId` on-chain so any wallet can reconstruct the full Sui↔Walrus link just from on-chain data.
+  - Extend the on-chain `Ticket` or related objects with additional provenance fields (e.g. tx digest or issuer metadata) so explorers and third-party wallets can reconstruct even richer views from on-chain data alone.
   - Integrate Seal for client-side encryption of metadata before Walrus storage, and decryption on reveal.
   - Add Nautilus jobs that aggregate ticket data and power an organizer